Sample Poultry Farming Business Plan Template

 3. Use only as recommended because misapplication of vaccines can lead to disease outbreaks or the death of birds.

-4. When vaccinating your birds, it’s advisable to vaccinate all of them at a time as few chickens left unvaccinated could spread whatever disease hidden in them to the already vaccinated birds
+4. When vaccinating your birds, it’s advisable to vaccinate all of them at a time, as few chickens left unvaccinated could spread whatever disease is hidden in them to the already vaccinated birds.

 5. After vaccination, burn or disinfect all opened containers to prevent accidental spread to other poultry.
 This is because…